 The LEAF team

-The LEAF team includes James Snowden, Santosh Harish, Chris Smith, and Emily Oehlsen.
+The LEAF team includes James Snowden, Santosh Harish, Tom Hird, Chris Smith, and Emily Oehlsen.
 James oversaw GiveWell’s early work on lead before joining Open Philanthropy.
 Santosh leads Open Philanthropy’s work on improving air quality in South Asia, bringing expertise in environmental health from an analogous and more developed field.
-We’re also in the final stages of hiring additional grantmakers to help manage the program going forward.
+Tom focuses on grantmaking for LEAF and brings expertise in epidemiology, policy research, and advocacy.

 An experiment for Open Philanthropy